quobyte/openstack_patches/xattr-removal_patch/README.md

 Both flavors come in two versions, the vanilla release :

-1. _xattr-removal_Nova-<Release Name>.patch_ - The pure driver patch for patching package based installations that strip tests and other development elements
+1. _xattr-removal_Nova-RELEASENAME.patch_ - The pure driver patch for patching package based installations that strip tests and other development elements
-2. _xattr-removal_<Release Name>-Mitaka_full_source_tree.patch_ - The full source patch including updates of unit tests and release notes files
+2. _xattr-removal_RELEASENAME-Mitaka_full_source_tree.patch_ - The full source patch including updates of unit tests and release notes files

 And the _upon-systemd-run-patch_ versions:

-1. _xattr-removal_Nova-<Release Name>_upon-systemd-run-patch.patch_ - The pure driver patch for patching package based installations that strip tests and other development elements
+1. _xattr-removal_Nova-RELEASENAME_upon-systemd-run-patch.patch_ - The pure driver patch for patching package based installations that strip tests and other development elements
-2. _xattr-removal_<Release Name>-Mitaka_upon-systemd-run-patch_full_source_tree.patch_ - The full source patch including updates of unit tests and release notes files
+2. _xattr-removal_RELEASENAME-Mitaka_upon-systemd-run-patch_full_source_tree.patch_ - The full source patch including updates of unit tests and release notes files

 ### Installation